Time & Materials#

 Overview#

-Job usage can be recorded in several ways.
-Whereas the hours worked on a project can be entered in time journals and on CTC cards, the consumption of items can be specified through adjustments to inventory and job purchases.
+Project usage can be recorded in several ways.
+Whereas the hours worked on a project can be entered in time journals and on CTC cards, the consumption of items can be specified through adjustments to inventory and project purchases.

-By using budget-to-actual comparisons, you can then compare the amount of time and materials spent toward a job to the number of hours and items budgeted for it.
+By using budget-to-actual comparisons, you can then compare the amount of time and materials spent toward a project to the number of hours and items budgeted for it.

 Staff costs#